Nus Ghani: Parliamentary career

 Following the announcement of sitting MP Charles Hendry's retirement at the next election, Ghani was selected in December 2013 at an open primary in which anyone on the electoral register in Wealden could attend and vote.
 The primary attracted nearly 400 residents.
 In the 2015 general election Ghani became the first female MP to hold the seat, being elected with a majority of 22,967.
 In the 2017 general election Ghani won 61.2% of the votes, increasing her majority to 23,628.

 In July 2015, she was appointed as a member of the Home Affairs Select Committee and served until 2017.
 In 2016, Ghani worked with Barnardo's, the UK's oldest children's charity, to undertake an independent inquiry into harmful child sexual behaviour.

 In July 2017, Ghani was promoted to Parliamentary Private Secretary at the Home Office.
 Ghani was involved in producing reports on home affairs, security, hate crime, policing and immigration.

-In 2017, Ghani chaired the Government's Apprenticeship Diversity Champions Network.
+That year, she also chaired the Government's Apprenticeship Diversity Champions Network.

-She is a supporter of Brexit and described Sir John Sawers, the ex-MI6 chief, as providing only "gloom and doom" about Brexit.
+As a supporter of Brexit, in December 2017 she described Sir John Sawers, the ex-MI6 chief, as providing only "gloom and doom" about Brexit.

-In January 2018, Ghani was appointed an Assistant Whip and a Minister within the Department for Transport.
-Ghani was the first Muslim woman minister to speak from the House of Commons despatch box.
+In January 2018, Ghani was appointed an Assistant Whip and a Minister within the Department for Transport, including responsibility for shipping.
+Ghani was the first female Muslim minister to speak from the House of Commons despatch box.
 During the 2020 British cabinet reshuffle, Ghani was dismissed from government and replaced by Kelly Tolhurst in the Department for Transport.
 She had earlier been discussed as a contender to oversee the High Speed 2 rail line construction.
+While without ministerial office, the MP acted as paid independent chairperson of the supervisory board of the Belfast Maritime Consortium, founded by Artemis Technologies, which attracted some criticism.

-Although she voted for the second COVID-19 lockdown, Ghani was a steering committee member of the lockdown-sceptic COVID Recovery Group, a group of Conservative MPs who opposed the UK government's December 2020 lockdown.
+Although she voted for the second COVID-19 lockdown in 2020, Ghani was a steering committee member of the lockdown-sceptic COVID Recovery Group, a group of Conservative MPs who opposed the UK government's December 2020 lockdown.